minetest/minetest_game/mods/player_api/README.txt

 Provides an API to allow multiple mods to set player models and textures.
 Also sets the default model, texture, and player flags.
+This mod is only for content related to the Player API and the player object.

 Authors of source code
 ----------------------